TeamCity Maintenance Mode

 TeamCity Startup Error

-If on TeamCity startup a critical error was encountered, this page will display the error message.
-Please, fix the error cause and restart the TeamCity server.
+If a critical error was encountered on TeamCity startup, this page will display the error message.
+It is required to fix the error cause and restart the TeamCity server.